petros-d/docs/docs/install-aws.md

 :::tip

 If you have one or more existing AWS accounts, you can use [AWS Organizations](https://aws.amazon.com/organizations/) to manage billing, users, and more in a central place.
-For more information on how to add your Astronomer AWS account to your AWS Organization, read ["Inviting an AWS account to join your organization"](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_invites.html).
+For more information on how to add your Astronomer AWS account to your AWS Organization, read [Amazon's documentation](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_invites.html).
 :::

 ### VPC Peering Prerequisites (Optional)